The Trials of Democracy: Who Gives a XXXX?

 November 23rd at Cambridge Central Library Conference Room

 Information/Education/Agitation.
 What do we want!?
 When do we want it!?
 How are we going to get it?
-A creative workshop exploring education and information impact our Democracy, with Hilary Cox Condron and Patrick Morris.
+A creative workshop exploring how education and information impact our Democracy, with Hilary Cox Condron and Patrick Morris.

 What is this project?